 And in another extraordinarily prescient work (which also has the same insights, comparisons and imagery), the Australian poet A.D.
 Hope similarly wrote of the role of the relatively innocent continent of Australia in delivering the liberating understanding of the human condition.
 In his 1931 poem, actually titled Australia, Hope wrote of ‘A nation of trees, drab green and desolate grey…Without songs, architecture, history…And her five cities, like five teeming sores, each drains her, a vast parasite robber-state, where second-hand Europeans pullulate timidly on the edge of alien shores.
 Yet there are some like me turn gladly home from the lush jungle of [alienated, dishonest, intellectual] modern thought, to find the Arabian desert of the human mind, hoping, if still from the deserts the prophets [innocent, unresigned, denial-free, truthful, profound, effective thinkers] come.
 Such savage and scarlet as no green hills dare, springs in that waste, some spirit which escapes the learned doubt, the [dishonest, intellectual as opposed to the honest, instinctual] chatter of cultured apes which is called civilization over there [in England].’
 The prophet Isaiah was another who used the metaphor of the desert for that neglected part of ourselves from which the healing answers would come, saying, ‘A voice of one calling in the desert: “Prepare the way of the Lord [truth]; make straight in the wilderness a highway for our God.
 Every valley shall be raised up, every mountain and hill made low; the rough ground shall become level, the rugged places a plain.
 And the glory of the Lord will be revealed, and all mankind together will see it”’ (Isa.
 40:3–5). (see par.
 1276 of FREEDOM)

 In more recent Australian mythology, the Australian-made animated film Babe: Pig in the City (1998) tells the story of a little pig who, in order to save his farm, which symbolises the true world, has to take his innocence into the very heart of alienation, the city, and defy and defeat the alienation to release the captured soul of humanity, represented by the innocent animals being held captive there.
-To symbolise that the hazardous undertaking will require toughness as well as innocence, the pig wears a spiked collar into battle, the collar being donated by the bulldog who recognises he hasn’t got the sufficient innocence/ soundness to do the job himself.
+To symbolise that the hazardous undertaking will require toughness as well as innocence, the pig wears a spiked collar into battle, the collar being donated by the bulldog who recognises he hasn’t got the sufficient innocence/soundness to do the job himself.
 Interestingly, the Australian production company that made the Babe movies, Kennedy Miller, also produced the late 1970s and early 1980s Mad Max trilogy, which features the same theme of unrecognised (because the world practises evading and denying truthful unevasiveness) innocence taking on the alienated world and leading humanity out of bondage from the darkness of that blind, alienated world.
 To quote a review of the film Mad Max (or The Road Warrior as the film was titled in the USA), Max is ‘a hero in the classical tradition — a figure whose origins lie in the ancient myths; his role, in common with classical heroes, is of a man from nowhere destined to lead society into the next generation’ (Sunday Telegraph, 21 Mar.
 1982).
-Yes, these reconciling answers were not going to come from the ivory towers of the truth-avoiding mechanistic scientific establishment, but from, as Professor Harry Prosen put it in his Introduction to FREEDOM, the deepest of deep left field, from way out on the periphery of the great battle humanity has been waging against ignorance. (see par.
+Yes, these reconciling answers were not going to come from the ivory towers of the truth-avoiding mechanistic scientific establishment, but from, as Professor Harry Prosen put it in his Introduction to FREEDOM, the deepest of deep left field, from way out on the periphery of the great battle humanity has been waging against ignorance (see par.
 1277 of FREEDOM).
 (WTM Email 14 provides excerpts from Prof. Prosen’s Introduction to FREEDOM.)

 Interestingly, in a 2006 interview with the Australian television presenter Andrew Denton, Bono, the prophetic lead singer of the rock band U2, said, ‘You do get the feeling in Australia that there’s…something going on down here, a new society being dreamt up…[that in Australia there is] the opportunity to lead the world’ (Enough Rope, ABC-TV, episode 97, 13 Mar.
 2006). (see par.
 1283 of FREEDOM)

 The most important point overall, of course, is that it doesn't matter where the truth about humans originated, what matters is that it now exists; the spell has been broken, the proverbial ‘elephant in our living rooms’ has finally been acknowledged and exposed.
 Denial no longer works — its hold has been released.
 The great citadel of lies has been stormed.
 The steel casing of denial enveloping Earth has been wrenched apart.
 Yes, the truth is out, and thank goodness it is because this terrifying ‘winter for the world’ suffering that Camus spoke of simply cannot be allowed to go on.
 This is no exaggeration: humans currently live in a place of such horrendous pain and suffering (which can be measured by the degree we block it out; by our astronomical levels of alienation) that it is as though we are living in a smouldering, toxic, sulphurous cauldron.
 BUT, there is now a path out of there to a world of soothing, healing sunshine, and amazing freedom, tranquility and beauty.
-All we have to do is cross the ‘SUNSHINE HIGHWAY’ bridge: adopt the Transformed Lifeforce Way of Living that was described in WTM Email 17, WTM Email 18 & WTM Email 39.
+All we have to do is cross the ‘SUNSHINE HIGHWAY’ bridge: adopt the Transformed Lifeforce Way of Living that is described in WTM Email 17, WTM Email 18 & WTM Email 39.
 There is nothing stopping every human now from escaping the horror of the human condition, except their now completely obsoleted habituation to living in what is literally HELL ON EARTH.
 So while our freedom comes as such a ‘future shock’ that we initially won’t quite know how to take it up, the truth is there is absolutely nothing that justifies not taking it up — there really is no impediment to taking it up, none at all.
 The gateway to freedom is now WIDE open to everyone. (see par.
 1284 of FREEDOM)

 Yes, in Martin Luther King Jr’s words, ‘allow freedom to ring…from every village and every hamlet, from every state and every city’ because ‘all of God’s children, black men and white men, Jews and Gentiles, Protestants and Catholics’, the more innocent and the more upset, the short and the tall, the big and the small, those who are left-handed and those who are right-handed, the butcher, the baker and the candlestick-maker, EVERYONE, can ‘join hands and sing’, ‘Free at last!
 Free at last!
 Thank God Almighty, we are free at last [from unjust condemnation]!’ (‘I Have A Dream’ speech, 28 Aug.
 1963). (see par.
 1279 of FREEDOM)